The Top 30 Most Valuable Football Cards Of All Time

 layne-leaf

-The card is the most valuable in the Leaf set with a Mint copy estimated to be worth $45,000.
-Cheaper copies in lower-grade condition can be found of course; note that PSA has graded around 300 copies of the card.
+The card is the most valuable in the Leaf set, and a Mint copy is estimated to be worth $45,000.
+Cheaper copies in lower-grade condition can be found; PSA has graded around 300 copies of the card.

 Party On Layne